jyoti-c/selenoid-example/README.md

 # selenoid-example
-A maven testng code to run your selenium scripts on Selenoid (Docker based Selenium grid)
+A maven testng code to run your selenium scripts on Selenoid (Docker based Selenium hub)